bradens/sassy-brunch-minimal/README.md

 * Inspired by (and some code from) [brunch-with-sass](https://github.com/stefanvermaas/brunch-with-sass)

 ## Installation
-Clone this repo manually with Git or use `brunch new gh:bradens/sassy-brunch-minimal`.
+Clone this repo manually with Git or use `brunch new sassy-brunch-minimal`.

 ## Getting started
 * Install [Brunch](http://brunch.io): `npm install -g brunch`.